angband/angband/docs/guide.rst

 charges), or a single Potion of become Chuck Norris, and then you keep carrying it around and never actually use it.
 It could be a life insurance, but you might still reconsider your strategy: maybe you've become too careful lately (Angband rewards deliberate risk-taking, after all).
-Or maybe you should just sell the thing and invest the money into something you do use.

 Identifying your items
 ``````````````````````

-Most items found will initially be unidentified.
-Characters able to pray or
-cast spells will later develop the ability to identify items.
-Starting out, a
-stack of Scrolls of Identify or a Staff of Identify will allow these items to
-be identified.
-In the early stages of the game these are expensive, so it may
-be more cost effective to sell the items in the town until you can afford to
+Many items found, especially early in the game, will unidentified or partially
-regularly purchase scrolls or staves.
-Weapons and armour can be identified by
+identified.
+Weapons and armour can be identified by being worn and used in
-being worn and used in combat, and most can be removed if found to be of poor
+combat, and can be removed if found to be of poor quality.
+Some characters
-quality.
+learn to cast spells to identify the runes on wearable items that define their
+properties.

 Staves, rods and wands can often be identified by being used against monsters,
 but be aware that some of these magical items can have negative effects.
 Only
 use this approach when facing easily defeated monsters.
 Consuming unidentified
-potions and mushrooms is very risky, so it's best to either identify them
+potions and mushrooms can be risky, so the risk-averse player may prefer to
-yourself or sell them in the town.
-Ammunition can normally be identified by
+sell them in the town.
+Ammunition can normally be identified by being thrown
-being thrown or fired at a monster, and typically the worst thing that can
+or fired at a monster, and typically the worst thing that can happen is that
-happen is that the attack does little damage to the monster.
-As with staves,
+the attack does little damage to the monster.
+As with staves, wands and rods,
-wands and rods, do this when facing a monster than can be easily defeated.
+do this when facing a monster than can be easily defeated.

 Scrolls can normally be identified by being read, but some scrolls have
 negative effects.
 Your character may have a very short life if they read a